-Compare these two versions of the very same site — the first one is the desktop version.
+Compare these two versions of the very same site — the first one is the way the site is displayed on desktop computers.
 The other one is mobile, which is evidently more convenient for mobile phone users.

 This poses a problem when customers are looking for products that need extensive visual research and checking.

 Selling products with eye-catching images and graphic design for mobile devices require more effort than that for bigger screens and other media.

 The number of people using mobile wallets has significantly increased as mCommerce grew.
 That’s the reason why mobile optimization is becoming a standard across various markets and industries.

 With more and more shift of business opportunities over mobile devices than computers and other media, it’s safe to assume that the future of m-commerce is bright ahead.